ohthebrave/phase-1-Toy-problems-prerequisites/README.md

 - [Authors Info](#Authors-info)

 ## Description

-## Behaviour of the website
-### View
-+ The navbar items take you to a specific location on the page
-+ The website is visually appealing
+Challenge 1: Student Grade Generator (Toy Problem)

+Challenge 2: Speed Detector (Toy Problem)

+Challenge 3: Net Salary Calculator (Toy Problem)

 ## Development and Setup.

 ### prerequisites
-+ First clone the project to your computer. ```git clone <repo url>```
++ First create a new repository
-+ Ensure you have text editor such as Vs code installed.
++ Ensure you have a text editor such as Vs code installed.
 + Extract the files and open them in the editor.
-+ Run the index.html file in your browser.
++ Run the calculator.js, generator.js, and detector.js files in the vs code.

 ### Live Link
-* The live link for the project is https://ohthebrave.github.io/Portfolio-website/

 ## Technology and Tools Used

-+ HTML5
++ Javascript
-+ CSS5
++ Js
 - Git - Version control
-- Vs code- Code editor
+- Vs code- Code Editor

 ## Licence